BujarMuharemi/game-jam-5/README.md

 - ~~clean up folder structure and files 10 min~~

-### 25.05 - Goals -
+### 26.05 - Goals
-- create rounds: loading, dying, next one; different spawner rates for different level ? - 2h
+- create rounds: loading, dying, next one
+- improve spawner - different spawner rates for different level ? - 2h
-	- improve spawner - stuff from above
-	- enemies shouldn't spawn too close to the player
-	- create 5 round and count playtime

 - round generator should use time left and current round number as variable to calculate rates 1h

+- create character for the player (chabycyuperbars) with animations etc
-- make gun move also when player is moving, but mouse is not 30min
+- create gun for the player

 - level layout needs to be changed
 	- add spikes around the map ?
 	- make camera follow player smoothly ?

-- create character for the player (chabycyuperbars) with animations etc
+### Bugs & Stuff
-- create gun for the player
+- enemies shouldn't spawn too close to the player

-### 26.05 - Goals
-- create very basic tutorial for the game
 - make enemies avoid getting over another
 	- same goes for enemies getting over the player
+- gun following mouse also when only player is moving but mouse not

 ## Backlog
+- ~~create very basic tutorial for the game~~
 - add health pickups for player
 - add health bar to enemies
 - add magazine mechanic & reloading ?